 YouTube’s competition is almost non-existent.
 If you ask me to name one site to replace it though, Dailymotion would come right off the top of my head.
 The France-based video sharing platform is the world’s second-largest video site attracting 250+ million unique users per month.

-Although its viewership is nowhere near that of YouTube’s, its excellent user interface and similar layout have YouTube running for their money.
+Although its viewership is nowhere near that of YouTube’s, its excellent user interface and similar layout have YouTube running for its money.
 Content creators who emphasize video quality tend to choose Dailymotion over YouTube because it lets you upload in ultra HD without a significant drop in quality.